swapnilp/shivshanker/README.txt

 MySQL, from Ubuntu packages

-Redis 2.6.0-rc6 - Currently Redis isn't used in many places but over time that is expected to change.
-Currently redis is used to implement the thumbs-up/likes feature.
-It is probably not necessary to setup redis right away unless your work involves that feature.

 Elasticsearch 0.19.2 - requires java to run

 For both redis and elasticsearch, you can arrange to run the daemons in